- What to Include

 First, locate the property corner markers.
 If none are found, estimate their locations.
 Measure from each corner point and record this on a sketch of the property.
 Make the sketch approximately the shape of the property boundary line.
 This process may take several attempts to get accurate dimensions that fit together to form the boundary, but the time spent at this step will make the rest of the drawing easier and more accurate.
 If the corner markers cannot be found, avoid landscape activity close to the estimated boundary that will impose on neighbors and possibly violate local zoning and building codes.
 If there is any question about property line location, the cost of a professional surveyor will pay for itself in the long run.
 If the property is too large to measure, consider mapping just the area chosen for the landscape project.
 Measure the street and sidewalk in relation to the property lines before locating the house.
 In most situations, there are setbacks and easements from the street that could affect the landscape plans, so check with the local planning office to get this information and draw in these lines as well.

 Next, take measurements of the house by starting at a corner that faces the street.
 Sketch in the approximate outline, or footprint, of the house.
 Show all the corners and turns.
 Then measure from the first corner of the house to the next point the house changes direction and record this distance on the sketch.
 Measure from this second point on the house to the street.
 Keep the measuring tape as straight as possible.
 Continue along the front of the house, measuring to each turning point, and then out to the street.
 Every point does not need a measurement to the street.
 When finished measuring along the front of the house, move to the other three sides.
 Be sure to measure and indicate on the drawing items such as porches, air conditioning units, steps and the front door.
-These, and other similar elements, can be critical to the final design.
-Once the 009F house is measured on all sides, stop and draw a scaled version of the entire house or the portions that relate to the landscape plan.
-This will serve as guide 4E7C for the remaining measurements.
+These, and other similar elements, can be critical to the final d 00AF esign.
+Once the house is measured on all sides, stop and draw a scaled version of the entire house or the portions that relate to the landscape plan.
+This will serve as guide 3EE2 for the remaining measurements.

 With the house drawn on the base map, move out into the yard and record measurements of existing beds, natural areas, individual trees and any other landscape elements such as gardens or dog pens.
 The easiest way to measure the locations of landscape features is to measure the distance from the house or known location and a second fixed location, such as the street or driveway.
 This will increase the accuracy of the drawing and make it easier to draw on the plan.
 For example, to locate a tree in the yard, measure from two different corners on the house to the tree.
 The two distances can be matched up on the base map to correctly show the location of the tree.